 One of my favorites among Coyle’s coffee cup collages is “Intellectual Cup of Coffee” (2005).

-Megan Coyle’s beautiful collage captures the essence of the “intellectual” cup of coffee.
+This beautiful collage captures the essence of the “intellectual” cup of coffee.
 The blue coffee cup and saucer rest on an opened book.
-The steam from the hot coffee suggests question marks — this cup of coffee is stimulating thought and ideas.
+The steam from the hot coffee suggests question marks—this cup of coffee is stimulating thoughts and ideas.

 Coffee has long been the drink of choice for intellectuals.
 Coffeehouses attracted intellectuals in Persia and the Middle East as early as the 16th century.
 A century later, as coffee spread to the West, coffeehouses in London, Paris, and other European cities became the gathering places for political and intellectual discourse.

 Today, the many thousands of coffee shops around the world are favorite venues for reading, writing, study, and discussion.
 At home, too, a cup of coffee will usually be at my side when I’m reading a book, and I’m sure that’s true for many others.